katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/07-NEON_AOP.md

 }
 ```

+<iframe width="560" height="315" src="https://www.youtube.com/embed/DnqbPPVSwTg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Whoa, it looks like there is a bad vertical mismatch between those two data sources.
 This is because the two data sources have a different vertical datum.
-The NEON AOP data are delivered in the GEOID12A, while the GEDI data are delivered in the WGS84 native datum.
+The NEON AOP data are delivered in the GEOID12A datum, while the GEDI data are delivered in the WGS84 native datum.
 We will need to convert one to the other to get them to line up correctly.

 ### Datum, Geoid, and how to best measure the Earth
 We are seeing a vertical mismatch between the NEON and GEDI LiDAR data sources because they are using different standards for measuring the Earth.
 Here, we will briefly describe the main differences between these two datum models, and then show how to correct for this discrepancy.